stevenHuang0604/stayease/README.md

 7. Open your browser and navigate to `http://localhost:5173` (or the port specified by Vite) to view the app.

-## Contributing

-We welcome contributions to StayEase!
-If you have suggestions for improvements or bug fixes, please feel free to:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-Please ensure your code adheres to the project's coding standards and includes appropriate tests.

 ## License

 This project is open source and available under the MIT License.
 See the [LICENSE](LICENSE) file for more information.